mehmoodyasar/Resource-Efficient-Domain-Adaptive-Pre-Training/README.md

 | ImageNet_TF_F1B 	| First One Block of ResNet50  	| 229,760          	| -      	| -                    	| -      	| -                        	|
 | ImageNet_TF_F2B 	| First Two Blocks of ResNet50 	| 1,460,096        	| -      	| -                    	| -      	| -                        	|

-The notebooks -----, -----, and ----- inside the folder "Domain adaptive pre-training (DAPT)" contains the code for DAPT phase 1, 2, and 3, respectively.
+The notebooks DAPT_Phase_1.ipynb, DAPT_Phase_2.ipynb, and DAPT_Phase_3.ipynb inside the folder "Domain adaptive pre-training (DAPT)" contains the code for DAPT phase 1, 2, and 3, respectively.

 ### 3. Features extraction
-The notebook ------- inside the folder "Features extraction" contains the code for extracting features from all the domain-adaptively pre-trained models.
+The notebook Features_Extraction.ipynb inside the folder "Features extraction" contains the code for extracting features from all the domain-adaptively pre-trained models.

 ### 4. Downstream classification
-The notebook ------- in the folder "Downstream classification" contains the brain disease classification and brain tumor type classification code.
+The notebook Classification.ipynb in the folder "Downstream classification" contains the brain disease classification and brain tumor type classification code.

 ### 5. Robustness check
-The notebook ------- in the folder "Robustness check" contains the code to evaluate the robustness of models trained for the CE-MRI dataset for all the DAPT strategies.
+The notebook Robustness.ipynb in the folder "Robustness check" contains the code to evaluate the robustness of models trained for the CE-MRI dataset for all the DAPT strategies.

 ### 6. Visualizations
-Inside the  "Visualizations" folder, the notebook ------ contains the code to visualize the results.
+Inside the  "Visualizations" folder, the notebook Visualizations.ipynb contains the code to visualize the results.
 The checkpoints saved during the downstream classification and robustness check are utilized in this step.

 ## Note
 Please feel free to contact me at yasar.mehmood111@gmail.com in case you encounter any problem while running the experiments.